Dataset basics: read, access, modify, write#

 • The file isn’t a DICOM file, or

-• The file isn’t in the DICOM File Format but contains DICOM data
+• The file contains DICOM data but isn’t in the DICOM File Format

-If you’re sure that the file contains DICOM data then you can use the force keyword parameter to force reading:
+If you’re sure the file contains DICOM data, you can use the force keyword parameter to force reading:

 >>> ds = dcmread(no_meta_path, force=True)